Q1: Where can I find the Provincial Registration Requirements for Dietitians providing Virtual Care in Canada?

 Q6: I have been asked to provide care for a client who was previously living in Vancouver but has now moved to Alberta.
 This client currently still has a BC PHN (BC CareCard).
 Am I still able to follow this client or is it better to handover to an RD in Alberta, as I know we can’t provide care for Alberta residents without being registered in Alberta?

-If your client still has a BC CareCard/BC MSP, this means that you can provide dietetic care virtually for him.
-If he changes his MSP for coverage in Alberta, you are no longer able to provide care and should hand over to a registrant of the College of Dietitians of Alberta (CDA).
+If your client identifies his main province of residence to be BC, this means that you can provide dietetic care virtually for him.
+If he has moved permanently to Alberta and identifies his primary residence to be Alberta, you are no longer able to provide care and should hand over to a registrant of the College of Dietitians of Alberta (CDA).
 An Alberta dietitian is not able to provide virtual care to a BC resident, and vice versa.
 (This does not apply if your client is admitted to hospital in Alberta, of course).
 If the client becomes an Alberta resident, it is possible that CDA may have implemented emergency measures for temporary emergency registration during this pandemic.
 You can review: http://collegeofdietitians.ab.ca/a-message-from-the-registrar-on-covid-19/ for more information.
 You can also contact the CDA to confirm.

 Q7: I had an established therapeutic relationship before my patient moved out of province to be followed by other clinicians.
 Now that I have stopped seeing the patient and he/she will be working with the dietitian/other health professional in the future, can I consider the direct care relationship discontinued?
 Am I able to provide a consultation to a clinician working in another province?
 Is it ok to provide this type of consultation without being registered in that province?